ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/testing.md

 ### `withComputed`

-Testing derived values `withComputed` is also straightforward.
+Testing derived values of `withComputed` is also straightforward.

 _movies.store.ts_